Nourish - Support Your Immune System Now with These 5 Things

 Stress itself, whether physical or psychological, has an immunosuppressing effect.
 Therefore it’s essential to keep on top of it through lifestyle, diet and herbal practices.

 Undoubtedly, that’s where Ashwagandha comes in.
 It has immunomodulating effects that help boost the immune system and also help the body lower its cortisol levels.
 Combine it with other calming and supportive herbs such as Rhodiola, reishi, Siberian ginseng, chamomile or skullcap.

 For more info on Ashwagandha, check out my previous blog here on What’s the Scoop on Ashwagandha.

 I know that often people think mushrooms are what you add to a pizza or make a tasty soup out of, but there’s more to mushrooms than meets the eye.
 And although these mushrooms are pretty magical in their abilities, I’m not talking the magical kind here either.

 These fungi friends of ours offer so much in the way of immune system support and are one of my personal favourites.

-These mushrooms offer fantastic antiviral properties which help the body to fight off viruses (specifically against common viral infections such as the flu).
+These mushrooms offer fantastic antiviral properties.
+They especially help the body to fight off viruses (specifically against common viral infections such as the flu).
 They also contain beta-glucans.
 These are known for their ability to modulate the immune system by boosting it when needed or slowing it down if too much activity is taking place.

 Regulate and Support the Immune System

-These mushrooms help to regulate the body’s immune system to protect it from harmful pathogens, like viruses, parasites and bacteria, helping to defend you against any nasty bugs or viruses going around.
+These mushrooms help to regulate the body’s immune system to protect it from harmful pathogens, like viruses, parasites and bacteria.
+This helps defend us against any nasty bugs or viruses going around.